 Later in the day we again search for orchids, and perhaps One-flowered, Serrated and Common Wintergreens.
 Other plants might include Scots Lovage and Oysterplant.
 We check Dingy Skipper and Small Blue sites for any late individuals, though may have to contend ourselves with a few Grayling!
 Summering birdlife will include four breeding tern species and Osprey, plus Common Scoter and farmland birds such as Tree Sparrow, Grey Partridge, Corn Bunting and Yellowhammer.

 Breakfast and departure.

-* All itineraries are given as a guide only.
+Please note; All itineraries are given as a guide only.
 Actual holiday content may vary according to the judgement of your guide, and elements beyond our control (eg weather).
-Because of the vagaries of the season, some insects and flora will be available for restricted periods, and not all species will be seen on all three of these holiday dates.
+Because of the vagaries of the season, not all species mentioned above will be seen on each holiday.

 More Holiday Information

 Accommodation at Mountview Hotel can be seen here. www.mountviewhotel.co.uk .
 All accommodation is en-suite unless otherwise advised before your booking is confirmed.

 Food There is a choice of evening meal, and vegetarian, vegan and other diets are welcome.
 Breakfast may be chosen from a full Scottish menu.
 You don't need flasks for hot drinks.

 Walking will be moderate, though frequently over uneven, rocky and boggy ground to search for the scarcer plants and insects.
 The optional mountain walk is a return walk of between 4-5 miles, taken at a slow pacewith plenty of stops for botany and birding!